nccgroup/raccoon/README.md

 	"username": "",
 	"password": "",
 	"token": "<optional token>",
+	"sessionId": "",
 	"objects": ["Account", "Contact"],
 	"checkLimits": true,
 	"debug": <optional debug level (0, 1 or 2)>
 }
 ```

-`objects` is a list of Salesforce objects of interest (Raccoon starts from the point "this is the data I care about").
-Using the formal object API names will be quickest but, should a match not be found, Raccoon will try some simple matches based, for example, on the object's display label (both singular and plural) and a missing namespace.
+`objects` is a list of Salesforce objects of interest (i.e. the data you care about most).
+Using the formal API names is the most reliable method but, should a match not be found, Raccoon will try some simple matches based, for example, on the display label.
 If Raccoon still fails to find a match, the program will carry on but flag this up in the output.

 `checkLimits` allows you to check the allowance of API calls remaining for the instance under investigation within the 24-hour rolling period.
 Raccoon makes relatively few calls per object (in addition to a fixed number per run) but, as a courtesy, this parameter allows you to check your limits before proceeding.
 The default value is `true`.
 The total number of possible remaining requests at the checkpoint is not certain because the number of calls will depend on how many objects have a 'Controlled by Parent' sharing model.
 The stated number assumes that they all do and is thus a maximum.

-Then run:
+Run:

 ```
 git clone https://github.com/nccgroup/raccoon
 pip3 install -r requirements.txt
 python3 raccoon.py <config_file>
 ```
+## Authentication

+When a username and password are used, note that a security token may also be required (if coming from an IP address outside any defined Network Access ranges).
+Refer to [this article](https://help.salesforce.com/articleView?id=user_security_token.htm&type=5) for more information.

+Using the session ID alternative is useful in many cases:
+* Single sign-on i.e. no direct login to Salesforce possible
+* MFA is enforced
+* Trouble getting an API token (when needed)
+* Stops credentials accidentally being left in a file

+To get the session ID:
+* Log in to Salesforce and switch to Classic mode if need be
+* Use the browser's Inspect tool to display the cookies
+* Sometimes there are multiple `sid` cookies: ensure you grab the one whose `Domain` attribute includes `my.salesforce.com` or `cloudforce.com`

 ## Output